 Buy and Sell Thrift Store Finds

 Not great at making things?
 It’s okay.
 You can still get into the selling game by hitting up flea markets and thrift stores on your travels.
 The idea here is to find low-priced products that you can flip online for a profit.
-You can sell on sites like eBay or Poshmark (great for clothing), or you can find buyers on message boards and social media channels for more niche items.
+You can sell on sites like Craigslist or Poshmark (great for clothing), or you can find buyers on message boards and social media channels for more niche items.

 Set Up a Dropship Business